 (b) Other Organisations

-Full Members of UArctic are whole institutions or organizations, with an interest in and commitment to higher education and research in the Circumpolar North, located in the eight Arctic countries of Canada, Denmark / Greenland, Finland, Iceland, Sweden, Norway, Russia, and the USA.
+of UArctic are whole institutions or organizations, with an interest in and commitment to higher education and research in the Circumpolar North, located in the eight Arctic countries of Canada, Denmark / Greenland, Finland, Iceland, Sweden, Norway, Russia, and the USA.

+Associate Members

-Associate Members of UArctic are institutions or organizations, with an interest in and commitment to higher education and research in the Circumpolar North, located outside the eight Arctic countries.
+of UArctic are institutions or organizations, with an interest in and commitment to higher education and research in the Circumpolar North, located outside the eight Arctic countries.
 Irrespective of geographic location, subsidiary entities such as independent institutes, branch campuses, and departments, independent of nationality, may qualify for Associate membership.

-Higher Education Institution members are independent universities, colleges, and other institutions of higher education having their own registered students.
+Higher Education Institution

+members are independent universities, colleges, and other institutions of higher education having their own registered students.
 The primary role of educational institution members is to develop and deliver UArctic academic programs.
+Other Organization

-Other Organization members include indigenous peoples’ organizations with an international focus, research centres, educational associations, consortia / networks of higher education institutions, and research and policy networks.
+members include indigenous peoples’ organizations with an international focus, research centres, educational associations, consortia / networks of higher education institutions, and research and policy networks.
 Priority will be given to indigenous peoples organizations represented in the Arctic Council as permanent participant organizations.
 The primary role of organizational members is to provide important expertise, different kinds of resources, and consultative links to key constituencies.
+Participation and Representation

 Full members may participate in and lead the development and delivery of UArctic program activities, while Associate members may participate in the development and delivery of UArctic program activities, but cannot lead them.